kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0021 Certification procedures for products and articles.md

 \(1\) The aircraft—

-\(i\) Is unpowered; is an airplane powered by a single, naturally aspirated engine with a 61-knot or less Vso stall speed as determined under part 23 of this chapter; or is a rotorcraft with a 6-pound per square foot main rotor disc loading limitation, under sea level standard day conditions;
+\(i\) Is unpowered; is an airplane powered by a single, naturally aspirated engine with a 61-knot or less Vso stall speed as determined under [[Volume 1/C Aircraft/0023 Airworthiness standards  normal category airplanes.md|part 23 of this chapter]]; or is a rotorcraft with a 6-pound per square foot main rotor disc loading limitation, under sea level standard day conditions;

 \(ii\) Weighs not more than 2,700 pounds; or, for seaplanes, not more than 3,375 pounds;